-In Oklahoma, if you go through a judicial foreclosure and the sale price is not enough to cover the balance of your mortgage, your lender can come after you for the "deficiency."
+In Oklahoma, if you go through a judicial foreclosure and the sale price isn't enough to cover the balance of your mortgage, the foreclosing party (the "lender") can come after you for the deficiency.
 The lender can also seek a deficiency judgment following a nonjudicial foreclosure, but not if you notify the lender that the property is your homestead.

-When a lender forecloses on a mortgage, the total debt owed by the borrowers to the lender frequently exceeds the foreclosure sale price.
+When a lender forecloses, the total debt owed by the borrowers frequently exceeds the foreclosure sale price.
 The difference between the sale price and the total debt is called a deficiency.

-(To learn more about deficiency judgments in the foreclosure context, see our Deficiency Judgments After Foreclosure area.)
+(To learn more about deficiency judgments in the foreclosure context, read Deficiency Judgments: Will You Still Owe Money After the Foreclosure?.)

 Most foreclosures in Oklahoma are judicial and go through the state court system.

 Nonjudicial foreclosures, where the lender does not have to go to court, are allowed in Oklahoma.
-However, the homeowner has the right to opt for a judicial foreclosure.
-To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)
+But the homeowner has the right to opt for a judicial foreclosure.
+(To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)

 Deficiency judgments are allowed in judicial foreclosures.
 In Oklahoma, the lender may obtain a deficiency judgment in a judicial foreclosure, but it must request the deficiency judgment:

-Deficiency judgments are also allowed following nonjudicial foreclosures, but not for homestead properties.
-The lender may obtain a deficiency judgment within 90 days of a nonjudicial foreclosure sale, but not if the borrower sends written notice to the lender by certified mail at least ten days before the foreclosure sale that the property is the borrower’s homestead (as defined in the Oklahoma Constitution) and that the borrower elects against a deficiency judgment (Okla.
+Deficiency judgments are also allowed following nonjudicial foreclosures, but not for homestead properties if you invoke your rights.
+The lender may obtain a deficiency judgment within 90 days of a nonjudicial foreclosure sale, but not if the borrower sends written notice to the lender by certified mail at least ten days before the foreclosure sale that the property is the borrower’s homestead (as defined in the Oklahoma Constitution) and that the borrower elects against a deficiency judgment.
+(Okla.
 Stat. tit.
 46, § 43(A)(2)(c)).

 Limitation on deficiency judgments for both judicial and nonjudicial foreclosures.
 The maximum amount allowed for a deficiency judgment is the lesser of:

-To find the Oklahoma statutes, go to the State Legislature’s webpage at www.oklegislature.gov.
-Scroll over “Legislation” at the top of the page and click on “Browse Oklahoma Statutes.”
+To find the Oklahoma statutes, go to the State Legislature’s webpage.
+Hover over “Legislation” at the top of the page and click on “Browse Oklahoma Statutes.”
 The statutes governing foreclosures and deficiency judgments in Oklahoma can be found in Title 12 and Title 46.